 Assuring the safety of someone with dementia is one of the most critical concerns for caregivers, and often one of the most difficult.
 As the needs increase, caregivers must adapt the home to meet those needs.
 This can be especially challenging for caregivers who want their loved ones to be happy and to remain active and safe, yet do not want the home to feel restrictive.
-Here are some valuable home security solutions that provide safety, yet help retain all the warmth of the home environment.
+In light of Older Americans Month, here are some valuable home security solutions that provide safety, yet help retain all the warmth of the home environment.

 Use Alarms to Secure Dangerous Items

 Cabinet alarms can keep items such as medications, alcohol, and firearms safely unreachable.